 So here are my tips for how to survive Comic-Con with your waistline intact!

 - Don’t Skip Breakfast – Eat a hearty breakfast at your hotel.
 Omelets with lots of veggies, oatmeal and fresh fruit are your friends.
 Pancakes, waffles, Fruit Loops and other assorted cereals are your enemy.
 You want high quality protein and fiber to maximize how long you feel full.
 The longer it takes you to dip into your snacks as you wander aimlessly, the better!

 - Decide What Your Cheat Is – Remember, you are on vacation.
 You are there to enjoy yourself!
-So unless you are trying to hit a very specific goal by a certain date in the near future it is okay to relax a little and just enjoy yourself, just don’t go overboard!
-A lot of people survive the constant struggle between food urges and willpower by being extremely vigilant with what they eat (we talked about this here), so it can be a little dangerous letting yourself fly by the seat of your pants.
-So what I recommend is that you decide where you are going to relax your hold on the reins.
-Is it going to be a specific meal of the day?
-Is it going to be with drinking and partying it up with your friends?
+Unless you are trying to hit a very specific goal by a certain date, it’s okay to relax a little and enjoy yourself.
+Just don’t go overboard!
+Follow my tips for cheating on your diet guilt-free and then decide where you are going to relax your hold on the reins.
+Is it a specific meal of the day, or maybe having some beers with your friends?
 Just pick something and stick with it!
-If you know you are going to be hitting every party conceivable at night and boozing it up with your friends, then make sure you are being vigilant with your meals and just ignore the extra calories from the partying while the Con rages on.
-If you want to experience all the city has to offer in the form of cuisine, then perhaps you should allow yourself one meal a day (probably dinner) where you just enjoy yourself, but then be sure to be on-point with your other meals/snacks and stay away from the evening drinking festivities.
+If you know you are going to be hitting every party conceivable at night and boozing it up with your friends, then make sure you are being vigilant with your meals.
+If you want to experience all the city has to offer in the form of cuisine, then pick one meal a day (probably dinner) where you just enjoy yourself, but then be sure to be on-point with your other meals/snacks and stay away from the evening drinking festivities.
 It is all about compromise!